kanidm/kanidm/designs/auth.rst

 Agent forwarding is not a concern in this scenario due to the fact the key is only allowed to be used for this specific host.

+_W: Probably the main one is if a group/permission is granted always or ephemerally on the session.
+But that's per group/permission.
+I want to limit the amount of configuration policy here, because there are lots of ways that over configuration can create too many scenarios to effective audit and test.
+So the permissions would probably come down to something like "always", "request", and "request-approve", where always is you always have that, request means you have to re-auth then the permission lasts for X time, and request-approve would mean you have to request, reauth, then someone else signs off on the approval to grant.

 SSH via a bastion host
 ======================